CGJackson/Compi/README.md

 ## Requirements

-Kumquat requires Python 3.7 or later and C++ boost version 1.66.0 or later
+Kumquat requires Python 3.7 or later and C++ boost version 1.66.0 or later.
+It requires a C++ compiler compatable with the C++17 or later.

 ## Installation